software-students-spring2025/1-specification-exercise-lapis/README.md

 - As a job seeker, I want to experience different types of interview simulations in the system, like technical interviews, behavioral interviews, or case interviews.
 This will help me practice communication and problem-solving approaches for different formats before the real thing.

-- As a job seeker, I want to receive personalized suggestions from the system after some practice, like “You’ve improved a lot on algorithm questions—try more advanced ones” or “You’re missing concrete examples in behavioral interviews.”
+- As a job seeker, I want to receive personalized suggestions from the system after some practice, like “You’ve improved a lot on algorithm questions".
 This will help me focus on areas that need more work.

 ## Activity Diagrams